URLs based on Redirects

 - 99 (override all): Redirects with priority 99 come second in route processing and therefore overwrite document paths and custom routes.

-- 1 (lowest) - 10 (highest): Redirects with priority 1 to 10 come fifth in route processing and are processes after document paths and custom routes.
+- 1 (lowest) - 10 (highest): Redirects with priority 1 to 10 come fifth in route processing and are processed after document paths and custom routes.

 Redirects with Documents